Killing of Brian Thompson: Arrest and charges

-Local police in Altoona, Pennsylvania, arrested Mangione on December 9, 2024, at a McDonald's restaurant in the city.
+Local police in Altoona, Pennsylvania, arrested Mangione on December 9, 2024, at a McDonald's restaurant on East Plank Road in the city.
 An employee there called the police to say that a customer recognized the suspect from images released by the NYPD.
 Altoona is about 280 mi west of New York City.
 In his bag they found a 3D-printed gun and a 3D-printed suppressor, which the police said are consistent with the weapon used in the shooting, and a falsified New Jersey driver's license with the same name as the one used by the shooter to check into the Manhattan hostel.
+Authorities also said his fingerprints matched the partial smudged prints that investigators found near the New York shooting scene.
 The police also said that when they arrested Mangione, they found a three-page, 262-word handwritten document about the American healthcare system, which they characterized as a manifesto.

 Mangione was charged in Blair County, Pennsylvania, with carrying a gun without a license, forgery, falsely identifying himself to the authorities, and possessing "instruments of crime" on December 9, 2024.
 He was arraigned at around 6 p.m. at Blair County Courthouse, pleaded not guilty to all the charges, and was denied bail.
 By the end of the day, he was charged in Manhattan with second-degree murder, three counts of illegal weapons possession, and forgery.
 He was held in the State Correctional Institution at Huntingdon, a close-security state correctional facility in Huntingdon County, Pennsylvania.

 Mangione hired Karen Friedman Agnifilo, former prosecutor at the Manhattan District Attorney's Office and former legal analyst with CNN, as his New York case defense attorney.
 On December 17, New York prosecutors charged him with first-degree murder as murder committed in furtherance of terrorism.
 This charge and indictment modified the murder charge with which he was already charged, as the charge of murder as an act of terrorism holds more weight than just a simple murder charge.
-He was extradited to New York on December 19 and transferred to the Metropolitan Detention Center in Brooklyn following his first appearance in the Manhattan federal court.
+He was extradited to New York on December 19 and transferred to the Metropolitan Detention Center, Brooklyn, following his first appearance in the Manhattan federal court.
 On December 23, Mangione pleaded not guilty to all New York state charges.
 In addition to the eleven state charges, he faces four new federal charges, including two counts of stalking, a new firearms-related offense, and murder through use of a modified firearm.
 On April 1, U.S. Attorney General Pam Bondi directed prosecutors to seek the death penalty in the federal case.
 The state charges carry a maximum sentence of life imprisonment.

+On August 14, 2026, Mangione pleaded guilty to the two federal stalking charges, and admitted that he killed Thompson.